pnp/blog/content/post/microsoft-365-pnp-weekly-episode-121.md

-Topics discussed in this session include Nik\'s career development in Canada from being a customer, then moving to Microsoft as a Premier Field Engineer and also on his recent role change on moving to the Microsoft Graph team.
+Topics discussed in this session include Nik's career development in Canada from being a customer, then moving to Microsoft as a Premier Field Engineer and also on his recent role change on moving to the Microsoft Graph team.
 They focus on his current responsibilities on